-Practice is considered mandatory for all sports.
-Junior High teams practice every weekday except Wednesdays, and some occasional Saturdays.
-High School teams practice every weekday, and some occasional Saturdays.

-Wednesday practices for High School are finished by 6pm.
+Practice is mandatory for all sports.
+Middle school teams practice every weekday except Wednesdays, and occasional Saturdays.
+High School teams practice every weekday, and occasional Saturdays.
+Wednesday practices for High School are finished by 6:00 p.m.
 Practices are closed to parents unless the coach provides an exception.